 Communication disorders encompass a wide variety of problems in speech, language, and hearing.

-We offer specialization in Audiology, Deafness Studies/Deaf Education, and Speech-Language Pathology.
 Undergraduate students receive broad academic preparation in the normal processes of communication and its development, as well as in the identification and treatment of communication disorders.
-Students may choose to pursue a non-professional or professional track.